etrandafir93/model-based-testing-practice/README.md

 }
 ```

-## Test Http Client
+## 4. Test Http Client

-Now let's create a small test utility that will help us execute the HTTP requests against our services
+Now let's create a small test utility that will help us execute the HTTP requests against our services:

 ```java
 class TestHttpClient {